yugr/sortcheck/README.md

 $ SORTCHECK_OPTIONS=raise=1 sortcheck myapp ...
 ```

-and then examine generated coredump in gdb.
+and then examine generated coredump in `gdb`.

 By default SortChecker enables a set of common checks which should
 be enough for most users.
 You can also customize it's behavior